isovector/certainty-by-construction/src/book/Chapter7-Structures.lagda.md

     ```

 In this chapter we will now try our hands at interpreting abstract mathematical
-structures, see how we can translate them into Agda definitions, explore what
+structures.
+We will see how we can translate them into Agda definitions and
-can go wrong using only our existing notions of equality, and finally, see how
+explore what can go wrong when we use only our existing notions of equality.
+But
-these ridiculously far-removed objects can be extremely useful when doing
-everyday programming.
+most excitingly, we will look at a bevy of usual functions in computer science,
+and see how they all arise "for free" by instantiating the same generic code
+with different abstract mathematical objects.

+This is one of my favorite examples for bridging between pure math and computer
+science, as it shows an exciting side-effect---not only is the math interesting
+for its own sake, but it also is real-world applicable, and serves to illustrate
+patterns in code that you might never have noticed before.

+Without further ado, let's begin.

 ## Structured Sets